dailybruin/the-stack/_posts/2019-11-01-walking-to-class.md

 <br>
 <h3>Walking Route Intensity</h3>

-<p>Some students prefer a gradual incline while walking across campus while others would rather do the climb all at once with a few flights of stairs.
+<p>Some students prefer a gradual incline while walking across campus while others would rather make the climb all at once with a few flights of stairs.
 The bubble chart below displays each walking route we collected data on and plots it according to total distance on the x-axis and total elevation gain on the y-axis.
 The size of each point corresponds to the number of stairs along the route.</p>

 <div id='bubblewrap0'>
 <div id='bubblewrap1'>